Don't make the mistake of letting a diet kill sperm

 Milk may "do a body good," if you don’t include sperm as part of the body.
 The Rochester Young Men’s Study, an analysis of sperm and diet from 189 men between the ages of 18-22, showed that high-fat dairy products (whole milk, cream and cheese) were associated with decreased sperm motility and abnormal sperm shape.
 Some of this could be due to sex steroids given to cows.

-Three foods that may improve sperm health
+Three foods that may increase male fertility and improve sperm health

 One small study associated higher amounts of fish consumption with better sperm motility.
 Other studies were inconclusive.
 The benefits associated with fish for sperm health are likely due to their high concentration of omega-3 fatty acids, but the role of fish in sperm health is unclear overall.
 Eating fish probably helps if it is an alternative to red and/or processed meats.